UI Extensions SDK reference

-This document describes the SDK that a custom extension can use to communicate with the Contentful Web App and the Contentful Management API.
+This document describes the App SDK that apps use to communicate with the Contentful web app and the Contentful Management API.

 Table of Contents